Monitors

 The Bottom Line

-The Dell Alienware AW2725D stands out as a high-performance monitor designed with PC gamers and content creators in mind.
-What we found through our analysis is that this monitor truly excels in panel quality, offering a vibrant QD-OLED display that delivers deep blacks and accurate colors.
+The Dell Alienware AW2725D stands out as a high-performance monitor designed with PC gamers and content creators in mind, and as a successor to a 360Hz predecessor model, it carves its own identity around a 280Hz refresh rate delivered at full performance via DisplayPort.
+What we found through our analysis is that this monitor truly excels in panel quality, offering a vibrant QD-OLED display that delivers deep blacks and accurate colors, with 8 of 18 sources highlighting its wide DCI-P3 coverage as a genuine asset for professional work.
 The 280Hz refresh rate and 0.03ms response time ensure smooth and responsive gameplay, a significant advantage for competitive gaming.
 However, it's not without its drawbacks, such as the lack of USB-C input with DisplayPort and Power Delivery, and the absence of a headphone jack or internal speakers.
 These omissions might be a letdown for users expecting a more comprehensive connectivity suite.

 Performance Breakdown